PaNOSC-ViNYL/ase/doc/ase/dft/wannier.rst

 * `Introduction`_: A short summary of the basic theory.
 * `The Wannier class`_ : A description of how the Wannier class is used, and the methods defined within.
-* `Band structure and orbital analysis`_ : A description of how to analyse the band structure using localized Wannier orbitals.

 Introduction
 ============